ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/importance-of-data-size-and-quality/README.md

   <span class="subhead">Importance of Data Size and Quality</span>
 </h1>

+**Learning objective:** By the end of this lesson, you'll be able to
+- List the challenges with various data sizes.
+- Describe possible solutions to address those challenges.

 ## Using Small Datasets
 Small datasets can significantly impact the performance of machine learning and deep learning models, leading to underwhelming results due to insufficient patterns or relationships captured during training.